 Moberg Pharma has introduced share-based incentive programs in the form of performance share units that are designed to promote the company's long-term interests by motivating and rewarding senior executives and other employees.
-All permanent employees with a term of employment exceeding 12 months on December 31, 2021 are included in the company's incentive program.
-The number of shares and options held by Board members, the CEO and other senior executives is stated on the Board's information on page 66 and management on page 65.
+All permanent employees with a term of employment exceeding 12 months on December 31, 2022 are included in the company's long-term incentive program.
+The number of shares and performance share units held by Board members, the CEO and other senior executives is stated on the Board's information on page 66 and management on page 66.
 For further information on share-based payments, see Note 19.